mdshopnil071/Maximum-Subarray-Sum-Brute-Force-Approach/README.md

 # Maximum-Subarray-Sum-Brute-Force-Approach
-Today I learn this java programme and I would gladly share this code.
+Today I learn this java programme and I would love to gladly share the code.
 This Java program implements a brute force solution to find the maximum sum of all possible contiguous subarrays in a given array.
 The program uses three nested loops to generate all possible subarrays and calculates their sums.

 Algorithm Description:
 The algorithm works by: